TRi4P7PERS/MakKk3NFO0/README.md

 Things to install with pip: (Run the following commands to install needed software to run this wrapper 😊)

     - `pip install bs4`

+The SiG.nfo is where you put your release group signature.
+Me.nfo is where you put your last message 4 the torrent 😊.
+Both have to be placed in the home folder in .configs folder :) .